04 February 2026

 Written by:

 Battery energy storage revenues in Great Britain increased by 9% to £52k/MW/year in January 2026, up from £48k/MW/year in December.
-This rebound was mainly driven by a surge in Balancing Mechanism earnings, as batteries delivered record amounts of balancing energy.
-However, revenues remained 44% lower than January 2025 and were among the lowest recorded in the past year.
+A surge in Balancing Mechanism earnings led the recovery as batteries delivered record amounts of balancing energy.
+Despite the uptick, revenues were still 44% lower than January 2025 and among the lowest seen in the past year.

-A brief spike in volatility at the start of January quickly faded, giving way to high prices and tight spreads similar to December 2025.
+A brief period of volatility in early January faded quickly, replaced by high prices and tight spreads similar to December 2025.

-• A breakdown of revenue changes for each service
+• A detailed breakdown of revenue changes by service

-• Reasons behind wholesale revenues dropping to a three-year low
+• Reasons why wholesale revenues hit a three-year low

 • Balancing Mechanism dispatch trends and system-flagged volumes

-• Price trends for Frequency Response and Quick Reserve
+• Movements in Frequency Response and Quick Reserve prices

 • Downloadable data for all charts